teuton-software/teuton/README.md

 ![logo](./docs/images/logo.png)

-Teuton is an intrastructure test tool, useful:
+Teuton is an intrastructure test tool, useful for:
-* For sysadmin teachers who want to evaluate students remote machines.
+* Sysadmin teachers who want to evaluate students remote machines.
-* For sysadmin apprentices who want to evaluate their learning process as a game.
+* Sysadmin apprentices who want to evaluate their learning process as a game.
-* For professional sysadmin who want to monitor remote machines.
+* Professional sysadmin who want to monitor remote machines.

 Teuton allow us:
 * Write unit tests for real or virtual devices, using simple DSL.
-* Check compliance with requirements on remote machines.
+* Check compliance with requirements on local or remote devices.

 # Documentation (version 2.2)